ghi-electronics/Documentation/software/due-script/due-script.md

 # DUE Script
 ---

 The DUE Link platform includes a scripting language called DUE Script it runs internally on any [DUE-enabled hardware](../../hardware/intro.md).
-This allows the device to run standalone independent from any host.
+This allows the device to run standalone, independent from any host.
 This very easy-to-learn scripting language is inspired by BASIC and Python, giving the user the simplicity and flexibility they need.

 The on-line [DUE Console](../../software/console.md) lets developers start experimenting with DUE Script and the physical world in minutes...no installation is necessary!